 When the internet is shut down during an election, people in these countries are plunged into darkness.
 People outside these countries cannot scrutinize what they can’t see.
 That’s an attack on democracy, and it hurts human rights.
-Only two months into 2021, we have already seen authorities impose internet shutdowns during presidential elections in Uganda, an ongoing military coup in Myanmar, and as a measure to quell nationwide protests in India.
+Only a few months into 2021, we have already seen authorities impose internet shutdowns during presidential elections in Uganda, an ongoing military coup in Myanmar, and as a measure to quell nationwide protests in India.
 These actions are drawing more attention to internet shutdowns and the global #KeepItOn campaign to stop them — and stirring outrage from Rihanna and Greta Thunberg.
 Our #KeepItOn 2021 Elections Watch is aimed at helping people work together to prevent, circumvent, and document any further deliberate election shutdowns this year.

 The internet and social media platforms play a critical role in enhancing participatory governance in democratic society.
 They provide space for communicating, public debate, seeking information on election processes and candidates, reporting and documenting events and outcomes, and holding governments accountable for their actions — including their promises to the people.
 Journalists, human rights defenders, election observers, civil society actors, and other relevant stakeholders count on the internet to monitor and report on elections, and this facilitates transparency and openness in the process.